cnsuhao/engine1/docs/Markdown/ExtraFAQ.md

 ## Are there any publications related to the models that you have developed and choose to implement in the Physiology Engine.
 A list of publications and presentations about the Physiology Engine can be found on the @ref published "Publications" page.
-Many of the physiology models in %BioGears are adapted or implemented directly from models described in literature.
+Many of the physiology models in the engine are adapted or implemented directly from models described in literature.
 The implementation methodology is described in detail in the @ref SystemMethodology and sub-system documentation, and all of the source publications are cited in the methodology reports and listed in the Bibliography.